Welcome to Become an Individual. In this post, I want to define my goals for my site so you can decide whether or not this blog will benefit you.

 What this blog isn’t

-This is where actionables will be present.
+This section is where actionables will be present.
 We cannot improve ourselves through talk alone, so I will always leave actionables at the end of each blog post for you to do.

 *Image credit to Unsplash.